Marble Countertops – A Classic Choice for Millennia

 One Stop Solutions for a Rare Remodeling Experience

 Among our hand-picked inventory of marble slabs, you’ll find exquisite colors and patterns.
 Then, exploring our extensive on-site collections of tiles, hardware, sinks, cabinets, trims, corbels and accessories, you can choose complementing components to bring your entire vision into sharp focus.
-At each step, your Affinity Stoneworks Sales/Design consultant will help, will ask and answer questions, make suggestions and share ideas.
+At each step, your Affinity Stoneworks Design/Sales Consultant will help, will ask and answer questions, make suggestions and share ideas.
 And once you’ve made your choices, our expert fabrication and installation teams will bring your choices to life in the form of beautiful results.

-Contact Us Today and Let’s Get Started!
+Contact Us Today to Schedule Your Appointment and Let’s Get Started!